Last Updated: 29 May 2019

 The curriculum consists of two phases; the first phase consists of research in a specific field along with the courses and service learning across a wide range of fields, and the second phase consists of conducting more trans-disciplinary research on human survivability that includes practical implementation of the research outcomes.
 The main objective of the first phase is broadening perspectives while building expertise and that of the second phase is engaging in the integrated studies on human survivability.
 To progress from the first phase to the second phase, it is necessary to pass the Qualifying Examination (QE), which is conducted after the end of the second year.
 The requirements for the QE include acquiring the prescribed credits (more than 16 credits in the compulsory subjects and more than 14 credits in the elective subjects for a total of more than 30 credits) and receiving the necessary research guidance combined with a language proficiency of TOEFL-iBT80 points.

 Taking into consideration the specialized field of each student, the first and second years consist of specialized courses equivalent to a master’s program at an ordinary graduate school.
-The specialized subjects are categorized into social science and natural science subjects as compulsory electives.
-Further, for the selection of common basic subjects from the first to the third year, taking into consideration the basic knowledge and expertise necessary for each subject, fulltime faculty members provide tailor-made course guidance and if necessary advise students to take courses offered by other graduate schools.
+For the selection of common basic subjects, taking into consideration the basic knowledge and expertise necessary for each subject, fulltime faculty members provide tailor-made course guidance and if necessary advise students to take courses offered by other graduate schools.

 Those who are employed at public offices and in corporations (excluding those who receive salaries and are exempt from their duties) and those who are self-employed, that is, those who are fulltime workers and can systematically undertake long-term study, can apply for long-term study after deciding to enroll.
 If the candidate is allowed to take the course as a long-term student after screening, the length of the course of study will be 10 years.